 “Learning agendas” were written for each site which included questions customized by and for each site, homing in on their unique contexts, issues, and interests.
 Over four years, PolicyLink collaborated with the six organizations, their artist collaborators and community partners, and ArtPlace America staff to collect data and contextualize outcomes to provide answers to these questions.
 PolicyLink conducted monthly check-in calls; utilized VoiceThread to create audio/video discussions among the CDI cohort; organized two convenings in Oakland, CA and Los Angeles, CA; interviewed staff, artists, and community leaders; and more, to complete the research and documentation process.
 A team of local correspondents also contributed substantial research, analysis, and conducted focus groups for this project.

-PolicyLink also brought in an artist into the CDI Research & Documentation process to enhance the findings through creative documentation.
+PolicyLink also brought an artist into the CDI Research & Documentation process to enhance the findings through creative documentation.
 Photographer and videographer Chris Johnson is conducting a complementary video-based project with participants in each CDI community to surface themes related to the personal meaning of this work.

-Each of the strategies below connects to a brief and/or a webinar which elaborates on our research takeaways.
+Each of the strategies below connects to a brief and/or a webinar that elaborates on our research takeaways.
 They are intended to support non-arts organizations to learn how to pursue this work and to help artists to be effective partners.